refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/chakra-ui/add-delete-feature.md

 ## Adding Delete Feature to List Page

-`<DeleteButton/>` is a **refine** component that is used for deleting records.
+`<DeleteButton/>` is a **Refine** component that is used for deleting records.
 When you click on the delete button, it will show a confirmation modal and delete the record upon confirmation.
 To add it to the "blog_posts" table:

 1. Open the `src/pages/blog-posts/list.tsx` file on your editor.